• Skip to primary navigation

 Step 1

 Identify the kind of car you intend to buy.
 Whether it’s a fairly used car or a brand new one, the banks are always willing to finance.
-This is a very important step as you do not want to approach a bank without a knowledge of what you want.
+This is a very important step as you do not want to approach a bank or car loan company without knowledge of what you want.
 That way, you have a guide even if you decide to change your mind in the long run.

 Step 2